aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-the text of data label.
+Gets the text of data label.

 **Returns:**
 java.lang.String